-While my why is still a work in progress, I have a clearer understanding of my values… I find it easier to articulate them, and Paul and I documented our common core values as part of our commitment statement to each other before we got married.
+While my why is still a work in progress, I have a clearer understanding of my personal or core values.
+I find it easier to articulate them.
+Paul and I also documented our common core values as part of our commitment statement to each other before we got married.

 Values are principles or standards of behavior; one’s judgement of what is important in life. – The Oxford Dictionary

 Applying above definition, ask yourself the following questions:

 - What is most important in my life?

 - What would I not compromise on, or if I did I would feel extremely uncomfortable?

 If you now look back at your thoughts on why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
 You can’t truly live your why without living (in alignment with) your values.

 Ultimately, we use our values as guidelines when it comes to making decisions.
 And when we adopt minimalism into our lives, no matter what approach we take, knowing what is (truly) important to us, is essential in deciding what is excess and what isn’t.

 As mentioned earlier, while a great start, often it’s not (just) a cluttered home that distracts from living our values.
 Using the wheel of life, work your way through each of the aspects of your life you are unsatisfied with – step by step – and think about the following:

-- What values you are compromising on and why?
+- What values are you compromising and why?

 - What distracts you from living your values?